-Description: The Estuary Program will continue to work towards identifying locations and removing feasible locations of invasives including giant reed (Arundo donax) within the Morro Bay watershed to support native riparian plant species.
-Support monitoring, possible mapping, and removal of invasive plants such as ice plant (Carpobrotus), salt cedar (Tamarisk ramosissima), cobweb bush (Plechostachys serpyliflora), and purple pampas grass (Cortaderia jubata) on the Morro Bay sandspit and adjacent estuary habitats.
-Staff will complete sensitive species survey on sandspit before invasive management.
-Support weed management on the restored floodplain area of the Chorro Creek Ecological Reserve (CCER).
+Description: The Estuary Program will continue to work towards identifying locations and removing feasible locations of invasive species including giant reed (Arundo donax) within the Morro Bay watershed to support native riparian plant species.
+In the estuary, staff will support monitoring, possible mapping, and removal of invasive plants such as ice plant (Carpobrotus), European sea lavender (Limonium duriuscilum), salt cedar (Tamarisk ramosissima), cobweb bush (Plechostachys serpyliflora), and purple pampas grass (Cortaderia jubata) on the Morro Bay sandspit and adjacent estuary habitats.
+Staff will complete sensitive species surveys on sandspit before invasive management.
+Staff will also support weed management on the restored floodplain area of the Chorro Creek Ecological Reserve (CCER).
 Funding may include additional invasive treatment to support ongoing removal within State Parks property.
+A partnership with University of California, Santa Barbara (UCSB) on a biocontrol project to target invasive cape ivy on CSLRCD property and potentially other locations in the watershed is being developed.
 Staff will also apply for grant funding to support these efforts.

 Leads, Partners, and Roles: SLO County is the lead for Arundo donax management with support from the Estuary Program.
-The Estuary Program will be the lead for invasive species management on the sand spit and other areas owned by State Parks adjacent to the estuary in partnership with landowners, State Parks and the City of Morro Bay.
-The Estuary Program will serve as the lead for weed management at CCER with coordination with partners CDFW and California Conservation Corps (CCC).
+The Estuary Program will be the lead for invasive species management on the sandspit and other State Parks owned areas adjacent to the estuary in partnership with landowners, State Parks, and the City of Morro Bay.
+The Estuary Program will serve as the lead for weed management at CCER with coordination with CDFW and the CCC.
+UCSB would be the lead for the cape ivy biocontrol project.

 Anticipated Output(s) or Deliverables(s): Map of Arundo donax locations in Morro Bay watershed.
 Map of vegetation along the Morro Bay sandspit.
+Map of European sea lavender occurrences during bay-wide annual monitoring.

-Estimated Milestones: Identify locations of Arundo donax.
-Complete treatment of ice plant in fall/winter 2023 and potentially other invasives along the northern section of the sandspit.
+Estimated Milestones: Complete treatment of Arundo donax.
+Continue treatment of ice plant in fall/winter 2024 and potentially other invasives along the northern section of the sandspit.
 Continue weed management at CCER to establish native riparian habitat along Chorro Creek.
+Continue discussion with partners on biocontrol of cape ivy in fall 2024.

 Anticipated Long-term Outcome(s): Improved diversity of plant species and protection of sensitive plant species.